 Why Conflict Management and Resolution at JCU?

-Expand your career options!
-Our degrees provide a wide variety of employment opportunities.
+Expand your career options.
+A JCU degree provides a wide variety of employment opportunities.

 Many of our graduates find that developing advanced conflict management and resolution skills helps their career progression in their current employment, particularly in management roles.
 Graduates of the JCU Conflict Management and Resolution Program have successfully applied their knowledge and skills in a wide range of professions and industries.
 These include health, local government, higher education, emergency services, primary and secondary schools, construction, logistics, law, Federal politics, Defence, social work and in general management settings; both in Australia and in other countries.